olofd/react-native-device-log/README.md

 #react-native-device-log

-A debug-view that prints your debug-messages.
+A debug-view that prints your debug-messages in a neat listview.
+Supports different levels of log-messages, support complex data.
+Also has a built in timer for measuring performance.

 <a href="https://dl.dropboxusercontent.com/u/12645300/Screenshots/react-native-device-log.gif"><img src="https://dl.dropboxusercontent.com/u/12645300/Screenshots/react-native-device-log.gif" width="350"></a>